Evil May Day

-Evil May Day or Ill May Day is the name of a xenophobic riot which took place in 1517 as a protest against foreigners (called "strangers") living in London.
+Evil May Day or Ill May Day is the name of a xenophobic riot which took place on 1 May 1517 as a protest against foreigners (called "strangers") living in London.
 Apprentices attacked foreign residents ranging from "Flemish cobblers" to "French royal courtiers".
-Some of the rioters were later hanged although King Henry VIII granted a pardon for the remainder following public pleadings from his wife, Catherine of Aragon.
+Some of the rioters were later hanged, although King Henry VIII granted a pardon for the remainder following public pleadings from his wife Catherine of Aragon.

 Causes

 Demographics of Tudor London

 In the early part of the reign of King Henry VIII, Londoners came to resent the presence of foreigners (called "strangers") arriving from the continent, especially immigrant Flemish workers and the wealthy foreign merchants and bankers of Lombard Street.
 At the time, only about 2% of London's population of approximately 50,000 were foreign-born.

 Role of "Dr Bell"

 According to the chronicler Edward Hall (c.
 1498–1547), a fortnight before the riot an inflammatory xenophobic speech was made on Easter Tuesday by a preacher known as "Dr Bell" at St. Paul's Cross at the instigation of John Lincoln, a broker.
 Bell accused immigrants of stealing jobs from English workers and of "eat[ing] the bread from poor fatherless children".

 Bell called on all "Englishmen to cherish and defend themselves, and to hurt and grieve aliens for the common weal".
-Over the following two weeks there were sporadic attacks on foreigners and rumors abounded that "on May Day next the city would rebel and slay all aliens".
+Over the following two weeks, there were sporadic attacks on foreigners and rumours abounded that "on May Day next the city would rebel and slay all aliens".